Hispanic Chamber President Supports Tax Reform

 Javier Palomarez believes the Republican tax reform bill, which passed through the House of Representatives on Tuesday, is a positive piece of legislation.

-Javier Palomarez, President and CEO of the U.S. Hispanic Chamber of Commerce, appeared on Fox News’ “The Story” on Monday evening to voice his support for the tax reform bill championed by President Donald Trump and the Republican Party.
+Javier Palomarez, President and CEO of the U.S. Hispanic Chamber of Commerce (USHCC), appeared on Fox News’ “The Story” on Monday evening to voice his support for the tax reform bill championed by President Donald Trump and the Republican Party.

 “Our American small businesses desperately need the help and we’re thrilled that it looks like it might happen,” Palomarez, a Democrat, told host Martha MacCallum.
 “And I want to urge all of the members of Congress on both sides of the aisle to get behind this tax bill and not pass up this opportunity.”

-The GOP tax reform bill, which has failed to garner bipartisan support, passed through the House of Representatives by a vote of 227 to 203 on Tuesday afternoon.
-The bill will soon go before the Senate.
+The GOP tax reform bill, which failed to garner bipartisan support, passed through both chambers of Congress on Wednesday.

 Palomarez has publically clashed with the Trump administration in the past.
-In September, he resigned from the president’s National Diversity Council in September after Trump’s decision to cancel Deferred Action for Childhood Arrivals (DACA), an Obama-era executive order that protected from deportation hundreds of thousands of undocumented immigrants.
+In September, he resigned from the president’s National Diversity Coalition (NDC) after Trump’s decision to cancel Deferred Action for Childhood Arrivals (DACA), an Obama-era executive order that protected from deportation hundreds of thousands of undocumented immigrants.
+(It should be noted that members of Trump's NDC have stated that Palomarez never served in the group.)

 “That is obviously great news for American business,” Palomarez said.